 Cover Your Nonprofit Like a Journalist

 What’s the difference between a nonprofit and a newsroom?
-Heading into 2016, these lines aren’t so clearly drawn.
+In today’s media landscape, these lines aren’t so clearly drawn.

 In my career I’ve led communications for an education nonprofit and also covered education issues as a journalist.
 Surprisingly, I had better access to compelling stories at the nonprofit than I did as a reporter.